sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/draft-llm-engine.md

 2. Sensible selects a number of the top-scoring chunks:
    1. If you select `llm_engine: thorough`, the Chunk Count parameter determines the number of  top-scoring chunks Sensible selects.
    2. If you select `llm_engine: fast`,   Sensible 1. selects top-scoring chunks as determined by the Chunk Count parameters 2.
-Sensible removes chunks that are significantly less relevant, to select a smaller list of page numbers.
+Sensible selects a smaller list of page numbers by removing chunks that are significantly less relevant.
 Sensible selects a maximum of 20 page numbers.
-3. To avoid large-language model (LLM)'s token limits, Sensible batches the page numbers into groups.
+3. To avoid large-language model (LLM)'s token limits, Sensible batches the chunks into groups by page numbers.
 The chunks in each page group can be non-consecutive in the document.
 4. For each page group, Sensible submits a full prompt to the LLM that includes the pages' chunks as context, page-hinting data, and your prompts.
 For information about the LLM, see the LLM Engine parameter.
 For more information about the full prompt, see [Advanced prompt configuration](doc:prompt).
 The full prompt instructs the LLM to create a list formatted as a table, based on the context.
 5. Sensible concatenates the results from the LLM for each page group and returns a list, formatted as a table.